×

 When we asked people living in Glasgow what life is like and how people spend their time, they said:

 "Living in Glasgow as an expat or digital nomad can be an exciting and rewarding experience.
 The city is known for its vibrant culture, friendly locals, and stunning architecture.
 Expats and digital nomads can enjoy a wide range of activities, from exploring the city's many museums and galleries to taking part in the lively nightlife.
 The city also offers a variety of affordable housing options, making it an attractive destination for those looking to live abroad.
 Additionally, Glasgow is well-connected to the rest of the UK and Europe, making it easy to travel to other cities and countries.
-All in all, Glasgow is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," remarked one expat who made the move to Glasgow.
+All in all, Glasgow is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," said one expat who made the move to Glasgow.

 What do expats in Glasgow appreciate most about the local culture?